-The following are an ongoing list of items above and beyond our project needs.
-The items, some ordinary, some quite extra-ordinary, are a constant source of concern.
+The following are items above and beyond our project needs.
+The items, some ordinary, some quite extra-ordinary, are a current source of concern.
 If you could help facilitate any of these items, especially one of our dream ticket items, that would mean a huge impact to our mission!
 Please contact us at the office if you have any ideas or would like to help with our wish list!

 Project HOPE: Nyangombe – Northwestern Province, Zambia

 Nyangombe is a rural area in the northwestern province of Zambia.
 Under the leadership of Charles Kafweta, vulnerable orphans in the villages surrounding the centre receive care through funding for their school fees and basic necessities.
 Community care groups facilitate regular check-in with the children and visit them at school and home.

 The network of care groups also track with vulnerable widows in area villages.
 Basic needs are provided as well as emotional and spiritual support.
 In addition to food resources and needs, Charles and his team identify opportunities for widows to become self-sustaining through agricultural endeavors and other basic trades.

 Geoffrey and Martha Muvumbo have undertaken leadership of Project HOPE’s community engagement of orphans in this area of Zambia.
 Working in the local community, the Muvumbo’s identify vulnerable children in need of their school fees being facilitated.
 In addition to the education support, Geoffrey and Martha are able to give the children additional encouragement through programming at the Family Centre.